ISO 20275: Entity Legal Forms Code List

 From the implementation of version 1.2 of the ELF Code list, the French legal forms (and the ELF Codes) will now also be used for 7 French overseas territories (French Guiana, Guadeloupe, Martinique, Mayotte, Réunion, Saint Barthélemy and Saint Martin).
 These jurisdictions are part of France and have as such the same legislation and thus the same legal forms.

 This also means that the Legal Jurisdiction of these entities will be France, because the Legal Jurisdiction is determined by the legal form.
 And since the legal form is French, the Legal Jurisdiction has to be France.

 Relevant Files for Download

-- Download an overview of all changes compared to version 1.3 in Excel: Changes in Entity Legal Forms Code List v1.4 compared to v1.3
+- Download an overview of all changes in version 1.4 compared to version 1.3 in Excel: Changes in Entity Legal Forms Code List v1.4 compared to v1.3